drewdrewthis/balancer-sdk/balancer-js/README.md

 -   Both pools must have both assets (tokens) for swaps to work
 -   No pool token balances can be zero
 -   flashLoanAmount must not add or subtract > 30% of pool liquidity (see [limitations](https://docs.balancer.fi/v/v1/core-concepts/protocol/limitations#v2-limits))
--   If the flash swap isn't profitable, the interal flash loan will fail.
+-   If the flash swap isn't profitable, the internal flash loan will fail.

 ### #encodeSimpleFlashSwap